Apple Black Friday deals 2019: top savings on iPhones, MacBooks, AirPods and more

 US deals

-Walmart has the 32GB Apple iPad with cellular on sale for $299.
-That's a $130 discount for the tablet which includes LTE connectivity so you can stay connected wherever you go.
-View Deal

-You can get the 6th generation Apple iPad on sale for $329 at Walmart.
-That's the best price we've seen for the 9.6-inch tablet that packs an impressive 128GB of storage.
+If you're interested in a cellular plan with your tablet, you can get the 2019 iPad with Wi-Fi on sale for $399.
+That's a $130 discount for the tablet that includes 128GB of storage.

 View Deal